RoseTec/JigSPuzzle/README.md

 # Features

 - create jigsaw puzzles from your image files either with a file chosser or with drag&drop
-- solve jigsaw puzzleswith your mouse on your computer
+- solve jigsaw puzzles with your mouse on your computer
 - have a small preview of the final image
-- possibility to automatically adjust size of jigsaw puzzle to the window size used for puzzeling
+- possibility to automatically adjust size of jigsaw puzzles to the window size used for puzzeling
 - save jigsaw puzzles and load them later again, when you want to continue playing
 - restart jigsaw puzzles at any time
 - several customizable settings for doing jigsaw puzzles